The Royal Swordsmen: Plot

 The series is set in China during the Ming dynasty.
-Zhu Wushi, the Emperor's uncle, had received an order from the previous emperor to establish a secret service to protect the monarchy.
-One of the most formidable martial artists in the jianghu himself, Zhu Wushi has recruited four elite agents who are known by their code names: Heaven Number One, Mysterious Number One, Earth Number One, and Yellow Number One.
+Zhu Wushi, the Emperor's uncle, had received an order from the previous emperor to set up a secret service to protect the monarchy.
+One of the most formidable martial artists in the jianghu himself, Zhu has recruited four elite agents who are known by their code names: "Heaven One", "Mysterious One", "Earth One", and "Yellow One".

-Heaven Number One is the calm and cool-headed Duan Tianya, who was raised as Zhu Wushi's godson and sent to Japan to learn ninjutsu from the Iga School.
-While in Japan, he had a romantic relationship with Yukihime, the elder daughter of Yagyū Tajima-no-Kami, the patriarch of the influential Yagyū clan.
-He also meets Nemuri Kyōshirō and learns kenjutsu from him.
-However, he becomes an enemy of the Yagyū clan after taking revenge against Yukihime's brother, who had murdered Nemuri Kyōshirō.
-Torn between her family and her lover, Yukihime ultimately sacrificed herself to prevent her father from killing Duan Tianya in a duel.
-Years later, Duan Tianya encounters Yukihime's sister and starts a relationship with her, but this brings him into conflict with the Yagyū clan again.
+"Heaven One" is the calm and cool-headed Duan Tianya, who was raised by Zhu as his godson and sent to Japan to learn ninjutsu from the Iga School.
+While he was in Japan, he had a romantic relationship with Yukihime, a daughter of Yagyū Tajima-no-Kami, the patriarch of the influential Yagyū clan.
+He also met Nemuri Kyōshirō and learnt kenjutsu from him.
+However, he became an enemy of the Yagyū clan after taking revenge against Yukihime's brother, who had murdered Nemuri.
+Torn between her family and her lover, Yukihime ultimately sacrificed herself to prevent her father from killing Duan in a duel.
+Years later, Duan encounters Yukihime's sister and starts a romance with her, drawing him into another conflict with the Yagyū clan.

-Mysterious Number One is the beautiful and intelligent Shangguan Haitang, who is well-versed in various skills and arts, including medicine and astronomy.
-Like Duan Tianya, she was also raised by Zhu Wushi as his goddaughter and trained by him in martial arts.
+"Mysterious One" is the beautiful and intelligent Shangguan Haitang, who is well-versed in various skills and arts, including medicine and astronomy.
+Like Duan, she was raised by Zhu as his goddaughter and trained by him in martial arts.
 She is in charge of an organisation made up of experts who are considered "Number Ones" in their respective trades, fields and professions.
 Through the organisation, she helps her godfather gather intelligence and scout for talents to join the secret service.

-Earth Number One is the cold and aloof Guihai Yidao, whose skill in using the dao is unparalleled.
+"Earth One" is the cold and aloof Guihai Yidao, whose skill in using the dao is unparalleled.
 He desires to avenge his murdered father and sees it as his purpose in life.
 In his quest for vengeance, he masters a powerful but highly perverse skill, and finds himself falling under its evil influence — to the point where he loses control of himself and starts to indiscriminately kill anyone who tries to stop him.
-He has also been secretly in love with Shangguan Haitang for many years but does not have the courage to confess his feelings to her.
+He has also been secretly in love with Shangguan for many years but does not have the courage to confess his feelings to her.